programminglounge/Rosalind/README.md

 # Rosalind

-In this repostory I solve the following problems from the Rosalind website using Python as the preferred language of choice
+In this repostory I solve the following problems from the Rosalind website using Python as the preferred language of choice but I also try to learn the limits of other languages like C# and C++.
 <br><br>

 <a href = #problemDNA> Counting DNA Nucleotids</a>